EdmundsAPI/edmundsapi.github.com/faq.md

 <a name='faq-12' id='faq-12'> </a>
 <span class="question-header">What happened to the old API calls I was using?</span>
-When we launch a new version of an API resource, we remove the documentation for the older version of that resource so new developers don't start coding against it.
+When we launch a new version of an API resource, we remove the documentation for the older version of that resource so new developers don’t start coding against it.
 The API calls themselves are not removed until the date called out in the docs.
-We encourage all developers to move over to the new API resources when available since they're the ones we'll continue to support.
+We encourage all developers to move over to the new API resources when available since they’re the ones we’ll continue to support.

 [Back to top](#top)

 <a name='faq-13' id='faq-13'> </a>
-<span class="question-header">Does the API have data for the whole world?</span>
+<span class="question-header">Does the API have data for the vehicles outside the United States?</span>
 Nope sorry, the data in the Edmunds API covers North American vehicles only.

 [Back to top](#top)